 He served in the Rashtriya Rifles for 27 months, during this period several top terrorist commanders were eliminated by his strategic fight.

 At Kishtwar, the Army organized village defense committees but found that the volunteers would be killed in lonely places, making life difficult.

 The Army responded using flame-throwers on the terrorists’ hideouts and from September 2001 onwards, civilian killings died out and the migrating population returned, which is no mean feat.
 For his efforts, he received the Sena Medal.

-He has become the directorate general of the military operations and had served two tenures.
+He has become the directorate general of military operations and has served two tenures.
 He became the first BGS (IW) at HQ Northern Command (India) where he dealt with information warfare and many psychological operations.

 In the Ministry of Defence, Major Bakshi had helped plan the Indian Peace Keeping Force operations in Sri Lanka before he was sent to the Siachen border when tensions in the Kashmir Valley heated up.